Charlie Blackmon Player Props: Rockies vs. Marlins

 Charlie Blackmon At The Plate

-- Blackmon is batting .275 with 12 doubles, a triple, three home runs and 18 walks.
+- Blackmon has 12 doubles, two triples, three home runs and 19 walks while batting .276.

-- Among the qualified hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 35th, and he is 83rd in the league in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 50th, his on-base percentage ranks 32nd, and he is 82nd in the league in slugging.

-- Blackmon will look to extend his four-game hitting streak.
-He's batting .250 in his last outings.
+- Blackmon is batting .300 during his last outings and is riding a five-game hitting streak.

+- In 70.5% of his 44 games this season, Blackmon has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has hit a home run in 7.0% of his games this season, and 1.6% of his trips to the dish.
+- He has homered in 6.8% of his games this year, and 1.6% of his trips to the plate.

-- Blackmon has driven home a run in 13 games this season (30.2%), including more than one RBI in 11.6% of his games.
+- Blackmon has picked up an RBI in 29.5% of his games this year, with two or more RBI in 11.4% of his games.

-- In 46.5% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (9.3%).
+- He has scored in 21 of 44 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.